 Students also collaborate with numerous organizations that provide research and employment opportunities including:

-National Science Foundation
+- National Science Foundation

-Federal Emergency Management Agency
+- Federal Emergency Management Agency

-Florida Department of Transportation
+- Florida Department of Transportation

-St. Johns River Water Management District
+- Johns River Water Management District

-Florida Department of Community Affairs
+- Florida Department of Community Affairs

 - Florida Sea Grant

-Florida Department of Emergency Management
+- Florida Department of Emergency Management

-Located in the heart of the Space Coast within the Florida High Tech Corridor, Florida Tech is amidst the fifth largest high-tech workforce in the country with over 5,000 high-tech companies.
-Many graduates with a Ph.D. in civil engineering choose to work for a state or local government where they design and oversee the construction of roads, buildings and bridges.
-Other work can also be found outside of government in the private sector at consulting or construction firms.
+Florida Tech is located on the Space Coast (so named because of the presence of NASA and the Kennedy Space Center on Cape Canaveral just north of us).
+The area has one of the largest high-tech workforces in the country, with more than 5,000 high-tech corporations and government and military organizations located nearby.
+This workforce also provides an abundance of internship and employment opportunities.
+Many graduates of the civil engineering master’s program choose to work for a state or local government where they design and oversee the construction of roads, buildings, and bridges.
+Related work can also be found outside of government in the private sector at consulting or construction firms.